ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

      RHEL 7/CentOS 7 may return No fc_host device, which can be ignored.

-5. Update **/etc/iscsi/initiatorname.iscsi** file with the IQN from the {{site.data.keyword.slportal}}.
-Enter the value as lower case.
+5. Update `/etc/iscsi/initiatorname.iscsi` file with the IQN from the {{site.data.keyword.slportal}}.
+Enter the value as lowercase.
    ```
    InitiatorName=<value-from-the-Portal>
    ```
    {: pre}
-6. Edit the CHAP settings in **/etc/iscsi/iscsid.conf** using the username and password from the {{site.data.keyword.slportal}}.
-Use upper case for CHAP names.
+6. Edit the CHAP settings in `/etc/iscsi/iscsid.conf` by using the user name and password from the {{site.data.keyword.slportal}}.
+Use uppercase for CHAP names.
    ```
     node.session.auth.authmethod = CHAP
     node.session.auth.username = <Username-value-from-Portal>